 Know and Proclaim Jesus

 So, in everything we do at church, we keep our eyes on the goal of knowing and proclaiming Jesus Christ as Lord and Savior.
 And we gear our programs to be most effective in accomplishing that.
 If we really want to create long-term growth in children, we’ll retool our ministries to involve parents and families.
-We’ll see our role in children’s ministry as equippers of the most effective disciplers of children-parents.
-Rather than planning “intergenerational” events that split up families, we’ll plan real intergenerational events that keep families learning, playing, serving, and worshiping together.
+We’ll see our role in children’s ministry as equippers of the most effective disciplers of children — parents.
+Rather than planning “intergenerational” events that split up families, we’ll plan real intergenerational events that keep families learning, playing, serving, and worshipping together.

 Family ministry looks different in every church.
 The key factor of a family ministry is not its programs, but rather its philosophy.